borud/tunnel/README.md

 of the tunnel you can then `Dial()` to create network connections, or you can `Listen()` for incoming connections.

+This library uses the `ssh-agent` to load any keys you might need.
+If you need to load keys from files, let me know and I'll probably add support for it.

 You are responsible for closing any connections or listeners you make.
 The tunnel doesn't keep track of any connections you might have opened.